masabahmad/CRONO/triangle_counting/README.md

 Run ```make``` to generate the required executables, then use the syntax below to run the benchmark

+The first argument to the executable specifies whether you want to read the graph from a file (1), or generate a synthetic one internally (0).

 **Input Graph from File**

 To run with P number of threads, and an input file,